Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Introduction

-Identifying, analyzing, and mitigating the risks that the company accepts based on a given strategy falls to information security leaders and their teams to ensure that the organization stays secure while on the path to growth.
+Information security leaders and their teams are responsible for identifying, analyzing, and mitigating the risks that the company accepts based on a given strategy to ensure that the organization stays secure while on the path to growth.

-IT risk management is the process by which information security teams identify risks, understand the potential impact that they could have on the organization, and prioritizing remediation based on their potential impact to determine how to allocate resources to mitigate potential risks to the extent possible.
+IT risk management is the process by which information security teams identify risks, understand their potential impact on the organization, and prioritize remediation based on that impact to determine how to allocate resources to mitigate potential risks to the extent possible.

 Read more about IT and cyber risk management.

-Managing cyber risk, like any business function, requires an understanding of how the organization is tracking, analyzing, and mitigating risks.
+Like any business function, managing cyber risk requires an understanding of how the organization tracks, analyzes, and mitigates risks.

-The cornerstone of all IT risk management programs is the risk assessment.
-Sometimes mandated by cybersecurity regulations to achieve compliance, risk assessments enable an organization to understand the risk landscape at the organization level.
+The cornerstone of all IT risk management programs is risk assessment.
+Sometimes mandated by cybersecurity regulations to achieve compliance, risk assessments enable an organization to understand the risk landscape at the organizational level.

-Risk assessments are typically done using a risk assessment template or framework.
+Cyber risk assessments are typically conducted using a template or framework.
 Many organizations turn to leading standards and regulatory bodies for guidance on how to approach their risk assessments.
 Top organizations that have published robust risk assessment templates are the National Institute of Standards and Technology (NIST), the International Organization for Standardization (ISO), and the Center for Internet Security (CIS).

 Read more about risk assessment templates.

-Following a risk assessment, information security teams are responsible for analyzing and quantifying the risk discovered.
-Quantifying risk in a meaningful way enables executive management to integrate IT risks with the forms of business risk they have been basing decisions for decades.
+Information security teams are responsible for analyzing and quantifying the risk discovered following a risk assessment.
+Quantifying risk in a meaningful way enables executive management to integrate IT risks with the forms of business risk they have been basing decisions on for decades.

-As many CISOs and information security leaders have begun to embrace risk quantification in their programs, so too has the discussion around which risk quantification method is best - to understand what risk quantification methods are most commonly used and how to choose one for your organization, read more here.
+As many CISOs and information security leaders have begun to embrace risk quantification in their programs, so too has the discussion around which risk quantification method is best.
+To understand what risk quantification methods are most commonly used and how to choose one for your organization, download our risk model comparison brief.

 Risk Registers

-Especially for larger organizations responsible for tracking large volumes of risks for the enterprise, risk registers are an optimal way to keep track of and aggregate risks for the entire organization.
-By developing IT risk registers, information security teams can understand which cyber threats are of the most significant impact and probability.
+Risk registers are an optimal way to keep track of and aggregate risks for the entire organization, especially for larger organizations responsible for tracking large volumes of risks for the enterprise.
+By developing IT risk registers, information security teams can understand which cyber threats have the most significant impact and probability.
 Leaders can prioritize asset allocation to manage those risks in line with the overall risk management strategy.

 Managing IT risk has become a Board and executive-level issue.
-As more business leaders demand more insight into CISOs risk management program, the manual and modular processes that served them well when operating in a silo are beginning to break down.
+As more business leaders demand more insight into CISOs' risk management programs, the manual and modular processes that served them well when operating in a silo are beginning to break down.
 As a result, a new generation of cyber risk management solutions has emerged to help modern CISOs.

 Learn what to look for in an IT risk management tool here.